barsoom/bankline_csv_import_file/README.md

 ### International payment

-All these fields are required unless stated otherwise.
+All these arguments are required unless stated otherwise.

 ``` ruby
 file = BanklineCsvImportFile.new